 Drexel has a remarkable student-to-faculty ratio of 10:1, so students have lots of chances to work with their instructors.
-Nursing is the most popular program at Drexel University.
+84.0% of freshman students come back for their 2nd year.
 Videos from Drexel could be a good way to explore university.

 Any student who is interested in Nursing needs to take a look at Azusa Pacific University.
 With 416 students enrolled, nursing is one of most popular majors at Azusa Pacific University.
 This school is located in the suburban area of Azusa, California, close to shops and other entertainment.

 This school is thought to be a good decision for veterans and military members.
-This school has one of the best nursing majors in the United States.
+Each year, roughly 97.0% first-year students get scholarships, with the average award being $14,285.
 Find every one of Azusa Pacific University's rankings to learn more.

 New York University is among your top options if you want to study Nursing.
 Graduates of the nursing program earn an average of $70,888 in the first five years of working and $84,128 after their first five years of working.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.